A backyard fire pit surrounded by plants, rocks, and wooden logs, with a wooden fence and brick wall in the background.

 Last, but not least, comes THE LEARNING.
 The landscape design maximises the opportunities for experimentation with water, sand and mud, and also includes a range of sensory experiences (e.g., path textures and aromatic planting) for the very young.
 Where possible, I include raised veggie planters for gardening activities as well as fenced “Secret Garden” areas (where we can protect native/bush tucker plants for educational purposes), together with a fire pit and yarning circle for story time.

-Thanks to Sagewood (and the construction teams from Natural Playgrounds and Axis Landscape Solutions), I have been free to conjure up café cubbies, hidey holes, stages with curtains and DIY mazes to enrich their playscapes and that we all hope will fire-up the imagination of children for many years to come.
+Thanks to Sagewood (and the construction teams from Nature Playgrounds and Axis Landscape Solutions), I have been free to conjure up café cubbies, hidey holes, stages with curtains and DIY mazes to enrich their playscapes and that we all hope will fire-up the imagination of children for many years to come.

 We are proud to be partnered with PlayActive.
 Being part of the study from the beginning has been a crucial factor to planning our playgrounds.
 Physical activity is critical during the early years of life for a child’s health and development, providing many benefits including a healthy body weight, improved bone health and cardiovascular fitness, and enhanced cognitive, emotional and psychosocial development.

-More about the Play Active Program
+more about the Play Active Program

-Follow our Social Media to stay up to date!
+Follow our social media to stay up to date!

 contact head office